When it comes to getting the most from your digestion, it’s more than “you are what you eat” — it’s “you are what you

 That’s because even if you eat the highest quality foods, you need to digest and absorb their nutrients to get the benefits.
 Digestive problems keep you from doing this, plus lead to distressing symptoms like gas, diarrhea, bloating, constipation, weight gain and more.

-You can take simple and practical changes to better your digestion and get the nutrients you need.
+You can make simple and practical changes to better your digestion and get the nutrients you need.
 Here are my top 10 steps for better digestion:

 1. Drink hot water and hot herbal teas for better digestion.

 Both help detoxify the body and build digestive strength.
 Simmering a few slices of ginger root in boiling water makes a ginger root tea that stimulates digestion.
 Ginger in food has the same effect, as does candied ginger root eaten after meals.
 Other herbs that promote good digestion and make excellent herbal teas are chamomile, peppermint and cinnamon.